Rayon has always been a popular yet mysterious beauty. You pick it up when sampling fabric, it’s so lovely, lusciously soft, and drapey.

 - The filaments are solidified using acid chemicals in a coagulation bath, drawn, cleaned, and trimmed into yarn.

 The fibers will typically resemble silk in appearance but can be delustered to be more like cotton, wool, linen, or any other fibers.
+My favorite viscose rayon fabric is this one on Amazon.

 Other post-processing treatments include pre-shrinking, and water, flame, and wrinkle-resistance.